Trends in Covid-19 Spread

 The last 30 days

 Since we look at the relative growth, so called saturation effects will make changes less visible.
-This happens in particular, with a high number of casualties but a low number of active cases.
+This happens in particular, with a high number of cases but a low number of active cases.
 In the long run, exponential growth will still be visible, but also the short term dynamics are of interest.
 For example, to spot the start of a second wave.

-That’s why the following plots consider the daily numbers for the last 40 days (leaving aside all cases that happened before) and show the daily increase of the number casualties in percent for the last 30 days.
+That’s why the following plots consider the daily numbers for the last 40 days (leaving aside all cases that happened before) and show the daily increase of the number cases in percent for the last 30 days.

 Notes and Acknowledgements